REALmanya/Accretion-Disk-AGN/README.md

 # Accretion-Disk-AGN

-A computational study of a thin accretion disk around a black hole, implemented using Newtonian gravity.
-This project models radial energy dissipation, disk luminosity, and the effect of mass accretion rate on disk structure, with all results saved as reproducible plots.
+Computational study of a **geometrically thin accretion disk** around a compact central object using a **Newtonian analytical thin-disk model**.
+The project investigates **radial energy dissipation, disk luminosity, and scaling with mass accretion rate**, with results visualized through reproducible numerical plots.

 ---

-## Project Motivation
+## 🌌 Project Motivation

-Accretion disks are central to the physics of Active Galactic Nuclei (AGN), where matter spiraling into a supermassive black hole releases vast amounts of energy.
+Accretion disks play a central role in the physics of **Active Galactic Nuclei (AGN)**, where gravitational potential energy is converted into radiation as matter spirals inward toward a supermassive black hole.

-This project focuses on understanding **where** and **how** that energy is dissipated within a thin disk, using a simplified but physically meaningful analytical model.
+This project focuses on understanding **where** and **how** energy is dissipated within a thin disk using a simplified but physically meaningful analytical model.

-The goal is not realism at the GRMHD level, but clarity: to connect analytical disk theory with numerical implementation and visualization.
+The goal is **not relativistic or GRMHD realism**, but clarity: connecting **analytical thin-disk theory** with numerical implementation and visualization.

 ---

-## Physical Model
+## 🧠 Physical Model

-We model a **geometrically thin, optically thick accretion disk** using normalized units (\( G = M = 1 \)).
+The disk is modeled as a **geometrically thin, optically thick accretion disk** using normalized units (\( G = M = 1 \)) and a Newtonian gravitational potential.

-### Energy Flux Profile
+### Radial Energy Flux

-The radial energy flux is given by the standard thin-disk expression:
+The local energy flux is given by the standard thin-disk expression:

 $$
 F(r) = \frac{3GM\dot{M}}{8\pi r^3}